imsharma-05/Disney-Plus-Clone/README.md

 ## :email:Feedback

-If you have any feedback, please reach out to us at sharmn6395960@gmail.com
+If you have any feedback, please reach out to us at s.sharma9754649@gmail.com

 ## :scroll:License

-Copyright (c) 2022 Shivam Sharma
+Copyright (c) 2023 Satyam Sharma

-Licensed under the MIT License, available here: https://github.com/shivam00005/tesla-clone/blob/main/LICENSE